LUMC/sentinel/src/sphinx/devs_tutorial_controllers.rst

     }

 Having a shorter API description now means that we only need to implement fewer parameter parsing, as you can see in the route matcher above.
 There, we only capture the ``runIds`` filter parameter.
-The rest of the code deals with actually querying and aggregating the data.
+The rest of the code deals with the actual querying and aggregating of the data.

 Epilogue
 --------

 The ``MapleStatsController`` implementation marks the end of our tutorial.
 You have just added a new pipeline support to Sentinel!
-Feel free to play around with uploading and queryingt the endpoints you just created.
+Feel free to play around with uploading and querying the endpoints you just created.
 When you're more familiar with the code base, you can experiment with adding support for more complex pipelines.
 If that's not enough, head over to the :doc:`contribute` page and see how you can contribute to Sentinel development.